 Manchester Community Response – North Manchester

 Manchester Community Response (MCR) offers people a short-term period of rehabilitation for up to 6 weeks, according to the assessed needs of the person.
+The service aims to keep people safe and independent in their own homes.

 In North Manchester, the following services come under the umbrella of MCR: